Home

 Every year, tens of thousands of Kiwis are hospitalised with conditions made worse by cold, damp housing, with elderly, Māori and Pacific families far more likely to be affected.
 Illnesses range from the common cold, through to potentially fatal illnesses such as influenza, respiratory syncytial virus (RSV), and rheumatic fever.

-Double-lined, full length (best-practice) curtains can reduce heat loss by up to 45% [source: Consumer.co.nz]
+Insulated curtains (Double-lined, full length, and well fitted) can reduce heat loss by up to 45% [source: Consumer.co.nz] retaining warmth, reducing power bills and supporting healthier homes.

 Widespread adoption of effective curtains would have significant health, wellbeing, and energy-efficiency benefits.